-Aircraft with carrying value of KD 1,046,153,558 (2021: KD 1,119,880,500) are mortgaged against the financing facilities with the legal title of the same with the lenders (Note 11).
+Aircraft with carrying value of KD 328,337,879 (2022: KD 1,046,153,558) are mortgaged against the financing facilities with the legal title of the same with the lenders (Note 11).

-During the year ended 30 September 2022, the group recognized gain of KD 3,285,945 (2021: KD 172,937) from the sale of several aircrafts.
+During the year ended 30 September 2023, the Group recognized gain of KD 1,437,768 (2022: KD 3,285,945) from the sale of certain aircrafts.

-During the year ended 30 September 2022, the group recorded impairment loss of KD 44,729,386 (2021: KD 17,309,593) to write down the carrying value of certain aircraft to its recoverable amount.
+During the year ended 30 September 2023, the Group has not recorded impairment loss (2022: KD 44,729,386) as the recoverable amount of aircrafts is higher than the net book value as of 30 September 2023.
 The recoverable amount was determined based on the higher of the fair value less costs to sell and the value in use.

-The entire impairment amount recorded by the group was a reflection of fair value less costs to sell, which is based on models adopted by the management using external valuation reports.
+The fair value less costs to sell is based on models adopted by the management using external valuation reports or recent bid price offers.
 The external valuation reports include the value of aircraft in the current year considering the model and date of manufacturing of each aircraft.

 The value in use represents the present value of future cash flows of lease rental and residual value of each aircraft.
-The cash flows were discounted at a rate of 5%.
+The cash flows were discounted at a rate of 7.15%.